Towards a modular construction of OG10: Introduction

-given by contraction with the Chern character of $E$.
-Objects with cohomological obstruction map of rank one have been studied independently by Beckmann in \cite{beckmann22}, where are called \emph{atomic}.
+given by contraction with the Chern character of $E$, see \cite[Definition 6.11]{markman21}.
+Objects with cohomological obstruction map of rank one have been studied independently by Beckmann in \cite{beckmann22}, where they are called \emph{atomic}.

 In \cite[Theorem 1.2]{markman21} it is shown that if $E$ is a torsion-free atomic sheaf on a \HK manifold $X$, then it is modular in the sense above.
-The rank of the (cohomological) obstruction map is invariant under derived equivalences, so this point of view naturally yields an approach to look for interesting examples.

-Namely, we can look for an atomic object in $\Db(Y)$ -- here $Y$ is another \HK manifold -- then map it to a torsion-free sheaf with a derived equivalence.
-The most promising class of atomic objects \cite[Theorem 1.8]{beckmann22} involves line bundles supported on smooth Lagrangians $Z \subset X$, with the property that the restriction map $H^2(X,\C) \to H^2(Z,\C)$ has rank one.
+The rank of the (cohomological) obstruction map is invariant under derived equivalences, so this point of view naturally yields an approach to find new modular sheaves: mapping atomic objects to torsion-free sheaves via derived equivalences.
+The most promising class of atomic objects \cite[Theorem 1.8]{beckmann22} consists of line bundles supported on smooth Lagrangians $Z \subset X$, with the property that the restriction map $H^2(X,\C) \to H^2(Z,\C)$ has rank one.

-Atomic torsion-free sheaves are modular, but they enjoy a crucial extra property.
+Besides being modular, atomic sheaves enjoy a crucial extra property.
 Namely, on the set of atomic objects one can define an ``extended Mukai vector''.
 It lives in the ``extended Mukai lattice'', first introduced in the breakthrough work by Taelman \cite{taelman21}.
 This is the rational vector space

-equipped with the quadratic form $\tilde{q}$ obtained by extending the BBF form on $H^2(X,\Q)$ by declaring that $\alpha$ and $\beta$ are orthogonal to $H^2(X,\Q)$, isotropic and $(\alpha,\beta) = -1$.
+equipped with the quadratic form $\tilde{q}$ obtained by extending the BBF form on $H^2(X,\Q)$ by declaring that $\alpha$ and $\beta$ are orthogonal to $H^2(X,\Q)$, isotropic and $\tilde{q}(\alpha,\beta) = -1$.

-The upshot is that the extended Mukai vector inherits some of the properties of the Mukai vector, while at the same time being valued in a much smaller -- hence more manageable -- vector space than the whole rational cohomology.